 If you use an out-of-network provider, your deductible and out-of-network coinsurance will apply.
 (Remember: HMO members must use in-network providers to receive any benefits.)

 Preventive care tips

 - Take advantage of preventive care at no cost to you.

 - Do other things to improve and maintain your health and make the most of your health care benefits, such as eating right and exercising.

 - Find a primary care doctor whom you trust and feel comfortable with to coordinate your wellness care.

 - Ask your doctor to help design a personalized wellness plan that includes diet, exercise, and, if needed, weight loss.
-Real Appeal can help you achieve your weight loss goal!
+Vida can help you achieve your weight loss goal!

 - Keep good records.
 Stay up to date on preventive care by scheduling a wellness visit once a year.